paumayell/pangenomics-workshop/index.md

 These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**

-Please chose your user in this [spredsheet](https://docs.google.com/spreadsheets/d/1uiBMjlIh3U5JufVoDl9BTncHPCmYm9GT-LHUkOwWnnU/edit#gid=0)
+Please choose your user in this [spredsheet](https://docs.google.com/spreadsheets/d/1uiBMjlIh3U5JufVoDl9BTncHPCmYm9GT-LHUkOwWnnU/edit#gid=0)

 Interested in teaching these materials?
-We have an [Slack channel](https://metagenomicslesson.slack.com/archives/C023H1DRD1V) were we will be happy to help you!
+We have an [Slack channel](https://metagenomicslesson.slack.com/archives/C023H1DRD1V) where we will be happy to help you!

 > ## Frequently Asked Questions